 There are high chances of getting big fat negative (BFN) if you take a home pregnancy test too early even if you are already pregnant.
-This is one of the major reasons for getting the negative results.
+This is one of the major reasons for getting negative results.
 The tests work by detecting the hCG presence in urine.
 After conception, the growing placenta secretes hCG once embryo implants into the uterus wall.
 It takes place after 7 to 10 days of ovulation.
-Though the hCG level increases rapidly initially as they double up in every 48-72 hours, but the levels of hCG in very low around 6-8 dpo.
-Hence, testing before missing periods can result in false negative on pregnancy test.
+Though the hCG level increases rapidly initially as they double up in every 48-72 hours, the levels of hCG in very low around 6-8 dpo.
+Hence, testing before missing periods can result in false-negative on the pregnancy test.
+(6)

 2- Test sensitivity too low

-One should know thaturine pregnancy test strips vary with its sensitivity.
+One should know that urine pregnancy test strips vary with its sensitivity.
 Home pregnancy test strips come in different shapes and sizes such as; test strips, midstream tests and digital tests.
-Some of the HPTs are sensitive to hCGand are made to detect even a low amount of hCG hormone-like 20mlU/ml.
+Some of the HPTs are sensitive to hCG and are made to detect even a low amount of hCG hormone-like 20mlU/ml.
 While other tests have low sensitivity to hCG and detect the higher amount of hCGsay 50 to 100 mlU/ml.
+(7)

 3- Urine too diluted